Parimute/.github/profile/README.md

 # Parimute

-The first decentralized multi-asset betting protocol.
+Multi-asset betting protocol on the Cardano blockchain